-Group Object Description Objects fwtPlusModemSupplyVoltageBad This notification is generated when the supply voltage for a radio modem goes out of specification. fwtPlusModemSupplyVoltage fwtPlusModemVendorString fwtPlusModemSystemName fwtPlusModemRxRateBad This notification is generated when the receive rate for a radio modem goes out of specification. fwtPlusModemRxRate fwtPlusModemVendorString fwtPlusModemSystemName fwtPlusModemTxRateBad This notification is generated when the transmit rate for a radio modem goes out of specification. fwtPlusModemTxRate fwtPlusModemVendorString fwtPlusModemSystemName fwtPlusModemReflectedPowerBad This notification is generated when the reflected power for a radio modern goes out of specification. fwtPlusModemReflectedPower fwtPlusModemVendorString fwtPlusModemSystemName fwtPlusModemSNDeltaBad This notification is generated when the Signal to Noise delta for a radio modern goes out of specification. fwtPlusModemSNDelta fwtPlusModemVendorString fwtPlusModemSystemName
+Group Object List for FREEWAVE-TECHNOLOGIES-MIB Group Object Description Objects fwtPlusModemSupplyVoltageBad This notification is generated when the supply voltage for a radio modem goes out of specification. fwtPlusModemSupplyVoltage fwtPlusModemVendorString fwtPlusModemSystemName fwtPlusModemRxRateBad This notification is generated when the receive rate for a radio modem goes out of specification. fwtPlusModemRxRate fwtPlusModemVendorString fwtPlusModemSystemName fwtPlusModemTxRateBad This notification is generated when the transmit rate for a radio modem goes out of specification. fwtPlusModemTxRate fwtPlusModemVendorString fwtPlusModemSystemName fwtPlusModemReflectedPowerBad This notification is generated when the reflected power for a radio modem goes out of specification. fwtPlusModemReflectedPower fwtPlusModemVendorString fwtPlusModemSystemName fwtPlusModemSNDeltaBad This notification is generated when the Signal to Noise delta for a radio modem goes out of specification. fwtPlusModemSNDelta fwtPlusModemVendorString fwtPlusModemSystemName